 Magento is a popular open-source CMS for ecommerce solutions.
 Owned by Adobe, it has a great reputation and supports over 260,000 online stores worldwide.
 Magento offers rich functionality and a diverse extension marketplace, including integrations with solutions like CRM, ERP, chatbots and other enterprise-level software.
 And while it caters to all types of merchants, it’s often favored by fast-scaling and larger businesses due to its extensive setup, pricing options and development requirements.

 Shopify is one of the world’s well-known SaaS ecommerce platforms.
-Thanks to its simple interface and affordable pricing, it has become a popular option for startup merchants and small businesses.
+Thanks to its simple interface and affordable pricing, it has become a popular ecommerce platform for startup merchants and small businesses.
 However, that’s not to say the CMS can’t be used by bigger brands.
 The number of features will depend on the type of plan you choose, so it’s best to study the features list before signing up.
 Shopify offers free 24/7 support, a range of free store templates and a separate POS system.
 The downside is that Shopify charges transaction fees for using payment providers outside of Shopify.

 Prestashop is another open-source platform with MySQL data management and extensive backend code customizability.
 It boasts a huge variety of add ons and themes, enabling merchants to develop a web store from scratch with limited tech abilities.
 However, watch out for the total cost, as some of the extensions are quite pricey.